cataon03/Cursed-Cove/README.md

-* How to play:
+* How to play: click to attack, WASD for movement
-  Click to attack
-  WASD for movement

 Assets and licensing info: